 Goodwill, which represents the excess of purchase price over the fair value of net assets acquired, is carried at cost.
-Goodwill is not amortized; rather, it is subject to a periodic assessment for impairment by applying a fair valuebased test.
+Goodwill is not amortized; rather, it is subject to a periodic assessment for impairment by applying a fair value-based test.
 Beginning in 2022, the Company will review goodwill for possible impairment annually during the fourth quarter as of October 1, or whenever events or circumstances indicate that the carrying amount may not be recoverable.

 In order to test goodwill for impairment, an entity is permitted to first assess qualitative factors to determine whether a quantitative assessment of goodwill is necessary.
 The qualitative factors considered by the Company may include, but are not limited to, general economic conditions, the Company's outlook, market performance of the Company's industry and recent and forecasted financial performance.
 Further testing is only required if the entity determines, based on the qualitative assessment, that it is more likely than not that a reporting unit's fair value is less than its carrying amount.
 Otherwise, no further impairment testing is required.
 If a quantitative assessment is required, the Company determines the fair value of its reporting unit using a combination of the income and market approaches.
-If the net book value of the reporting unit exceeds its fair value, the Company recognizes a goodwill impairment charge for the reporting unit's carrying amount exceeds its fair value.
+If the net book value of the reporting unit exceeds its fair value, the Company recognizes a goodwill impairment charge for the reporting unit equal to the lesser of (i) the total goodwill allocated to that reporting unit and (ii) the amount by which that reporting unit's carrying amount exceeds its fair value.
 Assumptions and estimates used in the evaluation of impairment may affect the carrying value of long-lived assets, which could result in impairment charges in future periods.
 Such assumptions include projections of future cash flows and the current fair value of the asset.